domerin0/rnn-speech/trained_models/acoustic_model/english/README.md

 On this example file from Librispeech dev set that the model never trained on you will obtain :

-    it now contained only shon to clar his two wides and a selitary chicken
+    it now contained only shanetoclare his two wides and a solitary chicken

 the original text being :